socketry/async-rails/guides/getting-started/readme.md

 bundle add falcon-rails
 ```

-You might also like to remove your existing web server, such as Puma, and replace it with Falcon:
+You might also like to remove your existing web server, such as Puma:

 ```bash
 bundle remove puma